 In this blog post, I am going to share with you some multidisciplinary preprint servers for academic research.

-I have blogged on best digital tools for academic research every researcher needs to know need to know to discuss list of preprint servers.
+I have blogged on best digital tools for academic research every researcher needs to know need to know , wherein I wrote about preprint servers.

-I have decided to write this blog post particularly for academic researchers .
+In this article, I have decided to write this blog post particularly for academic researchers and early career researchers.

 Traditional publication process takes many months for your final version manuscript for reviewing as well as publishing.